usnistgov/dioptra/DEVELOPER.md

 If you haven't done so yet, install `tox` as a uv tool:

     uv tool install --python 3.11 tox --with tox-uv

+### Running frontend end-to-end tests with Playwright

+This project stores playwright tests in the `src/frontend/tests` folder.
+To run them, please ensure your frontend is running and your dev mode Flask server is stopped, then run the following from `src/frontend`

+    test:e2e:with-backend

 Developers are expected to create new unit tests to validate any new features or behavior that they contribute and to verify that all unit tests pass before opening a Pull Request.
 To run the unit tests: